ashutoshIITK/awesome-commands/README.md

-# Useful tips and tricks for bash, Python, etc.
+# Useful tips and tricks for Bash, Python, etc.